-Why my Spring 2021 students enrolled in Early AAH Class
+Why Spring 2021 students enrolled in my Early African American History Class

 This semester, I am teaching an accelerated history course (7-weeks) in Early African American History; two accelerated history courses (7-weeks) in African American History since 1865; and one standard (15-week) course in U.S. History.

 Here is the first assignment I gave the students in my Early African American History course, including their responses:

 For our first assignment of the course, I want you to read, "Black History Is American History: Teaching African American History in the Twenty-First Century," by Dr. Allison Dorsey.

 In the article, Dr. Dorsey relays an interesting story about a group of women that she overheard calling African American history “hidden.”
 Do you agree or disagree with these women?
 Why?